Plotprojects/plot-titanium-module/readme.md

 _plot.setDateSegmentationProperty(property, value)_

 Sets a date property for the device on which notifications can be segmented.
+Value should be a JavaScript Date.

 ### Notification Filter ###